gchi66/pailin-abroad/lesson_docs/en/level_1.md

 * It’s red. (✓)

+**Pronunciation practice**

 As mentioned in the previous lesson, it’ll be beneficial to practice pronouncing all the sounds in a word, especially the -s sounds at the end of words.

 Your tongue might feel a little tired at first, but this practice will pay off in the long run!

 #### PRACTICE